Olexiy95/local-chat/README.md

 - Persistent chat history using SQLite
 - Clear chat history functionality

+## Design Decisions (ongoing)
+- Full sized UUIDs for users, obviously...
+- Shorter (10 character) alphanumeric IDs with upper and lower for messages to reduce storage overhead.
+Calculated to be about 130m records for 1 collision.

 ## Installation and Setup

 ### 1. Create and Activate a Virtual Environment